Church of the Gesù: Façade

 The façade of the church was modified and done later by Giacomo Della Porta.
 We can see two main sections which are decorated with acanthus leaves on pilasters and column capitals.

 The lower section is divided by six pairs of pilasters (with a mix of columns and pilasters framing the main door).

 The main door is well decorated with low relief, the papal coat of arms, and a shield with the initialism SPQR, tying this church closely to the people of Rome.
 The main door stands under a curvilinear tympanum and over it a large medallion with the letters IHS representing the Christogram and an angel.
 The letters IHS are the Latin form of the first three letters of the Greek spelling of the name Jesus, indicative of both the central figure of Christianity and the Jesuit's formal name, Society of Jesus.

 The two other doors have triangle pediments, and in the higher part of this first level, two statues are set in the alignment of each of these doors.
-A statue of St Francis Xavier stands on the right of the facade.
+A statue of St Francis Xavier stands on the right of the façade.
 His left foot on a human body.

 On the other side stands a statue of St Ignatius of loyola.

 The upper section is divided with four pairs of pilasters and no statues.
 Upper and lower sections are joined by a volute on each side.